 Since close to 85% of consumers claim that color is the main reason for making a purchase, businesses need to understand their brand’s personality and positioning.
 So use this to determine their brands’ color scheme.

 Every form of communication with consumers should aim at pointing to or reinforcing brand identity.
 This communication extends to:

 - Messaging – tone of voice, language, formatting, etc.

 Therefore, choosing the right color can have long-lasting benefits for a brand, but what exactly does each color do to our psyche and perception?
 Let’s find out…

 Negative features: danger, warning, pain, anger

 If you are looking to grab someone’s attention, red is the right color.
-The color red has been shown to reduce analytical thinking and urge consumers to make rash decisions.
+The color red can easily reduce analytical thinking and urge consumers to make rash decisions.

-What’s more, red can be a smart choice for companies creating conversion or sales-driven campaigns due to the urgency and action it evokes in people.
+So what does red color mean?
+Red can be a smart choice for companies creating conversion or sales-driven campaigns due to the urgency and action it evokes in people.